 OVERVIEW: Richard and Nancy Kinder established the Kinder Foundation contribute to parks, education, and human services in and around their hometown of Houston.

 FUNDING AREAS: Urban green space, education, hunger, emergency shelter, heart and cancer treatment, children’s hospitals

 IP TAKE: Preserving Houston’s parks and making them more accessible is one of the most important aspects of Kinder Foundation grantmaking.

-Unfortunately for grantseekers, the Kinder Foundation doesn’t accept unsolicited grant requests of any kind.
-The Kinders were hardcore George W. Bush supporters and helped create the George W. Bush Institute and the George W. Bush Presidential Center with a $10 million grant.
+Buffalo Bayou is the most significant natural resource in Houston, so maintaining and preserving the park is a priority of the Kinder Foundation.
+The foundation has given millions of dollars to the Houston Parks Board’s Bayou Greenways 2020 project to create new parkland and trails to connect green spaces along the bayous in the city.
+The Kinders were George W. Bush supporters and helped create the George W. Bush Institute and the George W. Bush Presidential Center with a $10 million grant.
 The Bush Center is located on the campus of Southern Methodist University in Dallas, and the Bush Institute is the policy arm of the center.
 The Kinders have also been longtime supporters of Houston’s Museum of Fine Arts, Catholic schools through the Archdiocese of Galveston-Houston, and the Nau Center for Texas Cultural Heritage.
 Kinder Quality of Life grants have gone to the Texas Heart Institute, the DePelchin Children’s Center, the Houston Food Bank, and the MD Anderson Cancer Center.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)